 At Equinox, I loved that the $150/month (partially subsidized by work) included an amazing gym, unlimited fitness classes, a saline rooftop pool, a beautiful spa, impeccable locker rooms with cold eucalyptus towels, Kiehl’s products, and a eucalyptus steam room.
 I never regretted a trip to Equinox, but I found that, after a while, I wasn’t totally challenged by the workout classes anymore (my favorites were Danceation, TRX, Pilates, yoga) and wanted a change for a bit.

-I knew that SoulCycle was acquired by Equinox in 2011 (I wish SoulCycle classes were included in an Equinox membership), so it made sense that everyone was raving about the workout.
+I had to check out this workout that everyone was raving about.
 I decided to give it a shot and absolutely loved it!
-Downsides: $30/class + $3 shoe rental (a few dollars cheaper if you buy a 5 or 10 class package; $20 for your first class; includes free shoes your first time); getting used to clipping in/out of the bike.
+The only ‘downsides’ are prices, which are actually pretty comparable to most Bay Area fitness classes: $30/class + $3 shoe rental (a few dollars cheaper if you buy a 5 or 10 class package; $20 for your first class; includes free shoes your first time) and getting used to clipping in/out of the bike.
 After you get used to it, it’s the only way to spin.
 I recently took a spin class at Crunch wearing just Nike running shoes and I wished I’d had spin shoes.
 Everything else is wonderful.
-I love the atmosphere: lights off, clean studio with great branding, candles, motivational quotes on the walls, teachers who push you to places you never thought possible, upbeat music that makes you feel like you’re at a rave, and the high you feel is better than any drug could possibly be!

-I’ve done barre classes for years, and I love Pure Barre out here (I loved in back in Michigan too!)
+I’ve taken barre classes on and off for years, usually Pure Barre.
 The problem I was running into was similar to my problems with Equinox – after a while, I wanted to switch things up.
-I checked out The Bar Method, which wasn’t challenging enough – I didn’t even break a sweat – and The Dailey Method.
+I checked out The Bar Method, which wasn’t challenging enough – in the class I attended, I didn’t even break a sweat – and The Dailey Method.
 I liked The Dailey Method, but again, if I’m getting up for an intense 6am workout, I want to sweat along with my resistance training.

 Uforia Studios and Core Studio are both right down the street from my apartment in Palo Alto.
 Uforia is a cute boutique studio in an old church, and it’s beautiful!
 The prices are about the same as most exercise studios in the area – it averages out to between $18-24 per class, depending on your package.
 The staff is wonderful and the Grit and Revolutions (spin) classes are great.
 I’d go more often if I didn’t have a free Crunch membership through work now.